samho223/blockchain-exchange/README.md

 # Introduction
 - This is a project referenced from [adilmoujahid/blockchain-python-tutorial](https://github.com/adilmoujahid/blockchain-python-tutorial), and [miguelgrinberg/microblog](https://github.com/adilmoujahid/blockchain-python-tutorial).
 - appllicable to Python>=3.6
-- This application is for demostrations only.
+- This Web application is for demostrations only.
 # Features
-- Flask based blockchain exchange API
+- a Flask based blockchain exchange
-- sqlalchemy orm database for user and transactions.
+- sqlalchemy ORM database for user and transactions.

 # Usage
 1. Create a virtual enviroment in your targeted dirtionary.